🚨Charlie Kirk Suspect Captured, Antifa Confirmed w/ Dr. Josef, Laura Delano, Alex Stein

 unidentified

-I mean don't most mass shooters shoot themselves no so I'm saying so I don't know if that would deter somebody the death penalty if they're already going to kill themselves.
+So I don't know if that would deter somebody, the death penalty, if they're already going to kill themselves.

-But now with the ever present repetition of it on TV I think it would make the guy a hero and just also desensitized.
+But now with the ever-present repetition of it on TV, I think it would make the guy a hero and just also desensitize.

 unidentified

-The problem with this is he's going to probably plead guilty, and so he'll be you know, probably spared from the death penalty.
+The problem with this, though, is he's going to probably plead guilty, and so he'll be probably spared from the death penalty.

 It's happened so fast.

-You know, Brett Weinstein and Heather Hying talk about this concept of hypernovelty that we we industrialization has so rapidly spread progress, so to speak, and we haven't evolved to meet it.
+You know, Brett Weinstein and Heather Hiring talk about this concept of hyper novelty that we, we industrialization, has so rapidly spread progress, so to speak, and we haven't evolved to meet it.

-That was uh that was that was No, but that's why Hollywood is called that, because it was meant to basically cast spells to you know, make and that's why every major movie always had some sort of subliminal programming in it.
+That was that was that was no, but that's why Hollywood is called that because it was meant to basically cast spells to, you know, make, and that's why every major movie always had some sort of subliminal programming in it.

-And now I think obviously they still do that, but I don't know if the movies have the same effect as they did back when there was less digital media to compete with.
+And now I think, obviously, they still do that, but I don't know if the movies have the same effects as they did back when there was less digital media to compete.

 I just thought a couple days ago that Top Gun ended the Cold War.